11 Alternative Ways to Cope with Stress

 Music therapy now plays an important role in controlling anxiety and stress.
 There are actually certified music therapists that guide to promote overall wellness; whether it be alleviating pain, stress management, memory enhancement and other promotions of wellness.
 It is now a well researched field that finds it effective in many health and educational situations.

-6. Food and Supplements to Combat Cortisol Release
+6. Combat Cortisol Release

 Each individual has their own diet requirements, and/or health issues that prevent or promote eating certain foods.
 Whether health conditions include diabetes, high cholesterol, blood pressure, allergies - there are foods available to help lower levels of stress released cortisol - a hormone that can increases blood pressure, blood sugar levels and suppresses the immune system.